sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 In this post, we argue that LM researchers---especially those working in areas where core concepts lack established definitions---must adopt statistical methods to improve the rigor of their empirical evaluations.
-Leveraging techniques from classical statistics, such as confidence intervals and hypothesis tests, will help move the field beyond anecdotal observations and philosophical arguments toward a more scientific understanding of model behavior.
+Leveraging techniques from classical statistics, such as confidence intervals and hypothesis tests, will help move the field beyond anecdotal observations and philosophical arguments toward a more scientific understanding of model behaviour.

 To illustrate this in practice, we outline three key elements of rigorous empirical evaluation and apply them to [Mirzadeh et al. (2024)](https://arxiv.org/pdf/2410.05229) <d-cite key="mirzadeh2024gsm"></d-cite>---a recent paper that examines whether LMs perform "formal reasoning" or rely on "sophisticated pattern matching".